ricardojoserf/covert-control/README.md

 - **debug** (Optional.
 Default: True): Print messages and timestamps in the listener or not.

+Specific configuration values:

+- **googledrive_folder**: Url of public Google Drive folder to monitor (for covert-googledrive.py).

+- **onedrive_folder**: Url of public OneDrive folder to monitor (for covert-onedrive.py).

+- **youtube_channel_id**: Youtube channel ID of the channel to monitor.
+You can get it from [here](https://www.youtube.com/account_advanced) (for covert-youtube.py).

+- **youtube_api_key**: Get an API key creating an application and generating the key in [here](https://console.cloud.google.com/apis/credentials) (for covert-youtube.py).

+- **telegram_token**: Bot token, create it using [BotFather](t.me/BotFather).
+Write "/newbot", then send a name for the bot (for example, "botname") and a username for the bot ending in "-bot" (for example, "somethingrandombot") (for covert-telegram.py).

 --------------------------------------------------------------------------------------

 # Google Drive

 It allows to execute commands uploading text files, images, audio and videos, unencrypted or encrypted with AES.
+The optional input argument is the public folder url, which can be also configured in config.py:

 ```
-python3 covert-googledrive.py
+python3 covert-googledrive.py [FOLDER_URL]
 ```

 The listener will check the Google Drive folder every 300 seconds by default (can be updated in *config.py*).
-In this case a video, "video.avi", is uploaded with the command in the QR of the video.
+In this case a video, "video.avi", is uploaded with the command in the QR of the video:

 ![img1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image1.png)